kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 ## Objective

-- **Real-Time Analytics in Microsoft Fabric**: Learn how to use Real-Time Analytics in Microsoft Fabric, focusing on Synapse Real-Time Analytics with Kusto Query Language (KQL) for data analysis.
+- **Real-Time Analytics in Microsoft Fabric:** Learn how to use Real-Time Analytics in Microsoft Fabric, focusing on Synapse Real-Time Analytics with Kusto Query Language (KQL) for data analysis.
 By the end of this session, you will know how to analyze real-time data using KQL and add KQL queries to Power BI reports to get useful insights easily.
-- **Data science in Microsoft Fabric**: Learn the basics of data science in Microsoft Fabric, covering important concepts and real-world uses.
+- **Data science in Microsoft Fabric:** Learn the basics of data science in Microsoft Fabric, covering important concepts and real-world uses.
 By the end of this session, you will be able to analyze data, create AI models, and manage machine learning workflows effectively.

 ## Prerequisites